gavinzzx/CatPO/README.md

 This repository will contain the official implementation of our paper.

 ⛳️ Progress Update: We have almost completed all preparations.
 We will release the project no later than June 26 AoE.

-⏳ The Code will be released soon.
+//⏳ The Code will be released soon.

+## Train
+run catpo.sh

+## Test
+We conduct the test in the general and opensource benchamrk, such as AMBER, MM-Hal Bench.
+Using the official guide for configuration and testing.

 ## Dataset
 We conducted experiments using the publicly available RLHF-V Dataset (https://huggingface.co/datasets/openbmb/RLHF-V-Dataset).